garrandall/popular-music-data/tracks/sugar-free-wa-wa-nee.md

 Oh my love, let it take you higher
 Everyday meant to take you higher
-I only see a memory of what used to be-ee-ee-ee, ooh Oh-oh, mm-mm-mmm
+I only see a memory of what used to be-ee-ee-ee, oh Oh-oh, mm-mm-mmm

 Oh, my love and me, oh, we're sugar free